TheMITTech/breakdown/README.md

       larger supergroup.
 If you only have one group, just fill out the same name for every row.

-4. In the "data" sheet, create columns "category", "id," "question," "notes," "average,", "maxval," "units," and a column for each row in your demographics sheet (name those columns using the id column in your demographics sheet).
+4. In the "data" sheet, create columns "category", "id", "question", "notes", "average", "maxval", "units", and a column for each row in your demographics sheet (name those columns using the id column in your demographics sheet).
     * category => You can categorize your questions for easier navigation